harmslab/epistasis/docs/index.rst

 This library is built on top of well known tools in the scientific Python stack.
 It uses packages like matplotlib, numpy, scipy, scikit-learn, and pandas.
-We strive to make the interface follow the norms defined by these tools.
-If you think of ways to improve our API, please open an issue on Github!
+We strive to follow similar inferface designs present in this ecosytem.
+If you notice ways we can improve, please open an issue on Github!
 We'd love to hear your feedback.

 Currently, this package works only as an API.
 There is no command-line interface.
 Instead, we encourage you use this package inside `Jupyter notebooks`_ .

 Table of Contents
 =================

+We are still working hard on the Docs!
+You may notice blank spots in various places.
+We appreciate your patience as we try to catch up on docs.

 .. toctree::
    :maxdepth: 2